spring-guides/tut-spring-security-and-angular-js/proxy/README.md

 An API Gateway is a single point of entry (and control) for front end clients, which could be browser based (like the examples in this article) or mobile.
 The client only has to know the URL of one server, and the backend can be refactored at will with no change, which is a significant advantage.
 There are other advantages in terms of centralization and control: rate limiting, authentication, auditing and logging.
 And implementing a simple reverse proxy is really simple with [Spring Cloud](http://projects.spring.io/spring-cloud/).

 If you were following along in the code, you will know that the application implementation at the end of the [last article][third] was a bit complicated, so it's not a great place to iterate away from.
-But there was a halfway point which we could start from, where the backend resource wasn't yet secured with Spring Security.
+There was, however, a halfway point which we could start from more easily, where the backend resource wasn't yet secured with Spring Security.
 The source code for this is a separate project [in Github](https://github.com/dsyer/spring-security-angular/tree/master/vanilla) so we are going to start from there.
 It has a UI server and a resource server and they are talking to each other.
-The resource server doesn't have Spring Security, but it has some physical security (it is only accepting connections from localhost).
+The resource server doesn't have Spring Security yet so we can get the system working first and then add that layer.

 ### Declarative Reverse Proxy in One Line